Welcome

 Before completion, the assignee’s solicitor must:

-• Obtain up-to-date completion statements and ensure all apportionments (e.g., rent, service charge) are agreed.
+• Obtain up-to-date completion statements and ensure all apportionments (e.g., rent, service charge, insurance premium) are agreed, supported by demands and receipts.
+Apportion rent payable in advance from completion date to next rent payment date.

-• Ensure all required documents are executed and available for completion (e.g., deed of assignment, licence to assign, indemnity covenants).
+• Ensure all required documents are executed and available for completion (e.g., deed of assignment or TR1, licence to assign, AGA if applicable, indemnity covenants, and counterpart licence executed by the assignee).

 Worked Example 1.1